 http://www.humanrightsfirst.org/2012/01/10/abigail-esman-gets-it-wrong-on-free-speech/

+Having presented a link to the article, I will post only a few paragraphs that bear directly on the issue.
+Links in the quotes are original, the highlighting is mine.In the first paragraph, the author suggests that “incitement to imminent violence” – an act that the resolution recommends be criminalized – could mean anything.
+This is a harmful misconception that serves as a crux of the opposition to this resolution.
 The author doesn’t directly dispute a quote from a recent Human Rights First blog on Myth vs. Reality on US Engagement with Islamic States that “the only limitation on speech that is in the operative part of the resolution is incitement to ‘imminent violence,’ which is in accordance with US law.”
 Yet at the same time the author states that opponents of the resolution “rightly find [this measure] distressing.”
 How could one be distressed by a provision that recommends the criminalization of only those instances of incitement that are considered criminal under the U.S. Constitution, the highest standard of free speech in the world?

 As the UN documents are fond of saying, read "inter alia".
 HRC RES 16/18 is based on UN standards, not Constitutional standards.
 "Incitement to imminent violence" means what they want it to mean, not what we want it to mean.
-Islam practices Orwellian double speak
+Islam practices Orwellian double speak.

 Through her examples, the author seems to indicate that speech could be considered “incitement to imminent violence” simply because an individual or group of individuals react violently to it.
 This is an incorrect understanding of the legal concept of “incitement” as it is used in U.S. law, the standard on which this part of the resolution was based.

 Where in the resolution does it explicitly define the meaning of incitement?
 Nowhere!!
-The definition is found elsewhere, in the expressions of the Secretary General of the OIC and the Secretary General of the United Nations.
+The definition is found elsewhere, in the expressions of the Secretary General of the OIC and the Secretary General of the United Nations. http://daccess-dds-ny.un.org/doc/RESOLUTION/GEN/G11/127/27/PDF/G1112727.pdf?OpenElement

 2. Expresses its concern that incidents of religious intolerance, discrimination